Irvine Ranch Water District

-Irvine Ranch Water District (IRWD) is a California Special District formed in 1961 and incorporated under the California water code.
+Irvine Ranch Water District (IRWD) is a special district formed in 1961 and incorporated under the California water code.
 The IRWD headquarters is located in Irvine, California.

-IRWD offers the following services: potable water sales, sewer service, and the sale of reclaimed (or recycled) water.
+IRWD offers potable water sales, sewer service, and the sale of reclaimed (or recycled) water.
 IRWD serves the city of Irvine, portions of Costa Mesa, Lake Forest, Newport Beach, Orange, and Tustin, and unincorporated areas of Orange County.
-IRWD has more than 101,000 connections with more than 300,000 customers spanning over 180 sqmi of service area in Orange County.